loopholelabs/drafter/README.md

 ```

 Drafter doesn't concern itself with the actual process of building the underlying VM images aside from this simple build tooling.
 If you're looking for a more advanced and streamlined process, like streaming conversion and startup of OCI images, a way to replicate/distribute packages or a build service, check out [Loophole Labs Architect](https://architect.run/).

+**Congratulations!** You've built and packaged your first VM blueprint; be sure to check out the [packager reference](#packager) for more information.
+Next, let's create a snapshot from it!

 </details>